Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Update this script to replace the value 12 with 89:
+Write a script that searches the second biggest integer in the list of arguments.